Greenpeace USA

-In a 2022 move to unite the labor and environmental movements, Greenpeace U.S.A.'s Co-director Annie Leonard, producer of web videos on throw-away consumer culture, recruited Tefere Gebre, the executive vice-president of the AFL-CIO, to become chief program officer overseeing campaigns and communications with an emphasis on climate justice.
-Since its inception in the 1970s, Greenpeace U.S.A. has waged a series of corporate campaigns, street protests and sting operations focused on de-escalating the arms race, drawing connections between the climate crisis and militarism, stopping deforestation, ending fossil fuels, preventing plastic pollution and other issues.
+In a 2022 move to unite the labor and environmental movements, Greenpeace USA.'s co-director Annie Leonard, producer of web videos on throw-away consumer culture, recruited Tefere Gebre, the executive vice-president of the AFL-CIO, to become chief program officer overseeing campaigns and communications with an emphasis on climate justice.
+Since its inception in the 1970s, Greenpeace USA. has waged a series of corporate campaigns, street protests and sting operations focused on de-escalating the arms race, drawing connections between the climate crisis and militarism, stopping deforestation, ending fossil fuels, preventing plastic pollution and other issues.

 Organizational structure

 Greenpeace USA is a nonprofit 501(c) (4) lobby group that seeks “to change current environmental policies and practices” through “grassroots lobbying for various legislative initiatives.”
 The Greenpeace Fund is a 501 (c) (3) tax deductible charitable organization that promotes Greenpeace USA's mission to protect the environment.
 The Greenpeace Fund makes grants, conducts education campaigns and funds research, including a report on social media companies' lack of transparency in addressing climate change disinformation.

 In 2020 Greenpeace USA's budget was approximately $40 million with hundreds of people on payroll.

 The organization also relies on volunteer activists to work in the following capacities: small group regional "action pods" to promote green campaigns on the local level; ambassadors to lead volunteer programs; letter writers to influence voters or target corporations; text bankers to mobilize Greenpeace supporters and voters during elections.

 Greenpeace USA is one of 26 national and regional organizations (NRO's) that are members of the Amsterdam-based Greenpeace International.
 As a member, Greenpeace USA is expected to implement and support Greenpeace International's long term overarching program campaigns.
 Each NRO has its own legal unit and governing board.